bulk-dqm/bulk-data-export-client/README.md

 - [License](#license)

 ## Introduction
-`bulk-data-export-client` is a reference implementation of a FHIR client that requests a bulk-data export from a server, receives status information regarding processing the requested files, and downloads the retrieved files.
+`bulk-data-export-client` is a prototype implementation of a FHIR client that requests a Bulk Data Export from a server, receives status information regarding processing the requested files, and downloads the retrieved files.
 The capabilities of the client are restricted to Group-level data export.

-Optionally, the client can perform calculation on FHIR-based Electronic Clinical Quality Measures (eCQMs) written in Clinical Quality Language (CQL) using the retrieved data from a successful bulk-data export operation.
+Optionally, the client can perform calculation on FHIR-based Electronic Clinical Quality Measures (eCQMs) written in Clinical Quality Language (CQL) using the retrieved data from a successful Bulk Data Export.
 For more information on measure calculation, see the [fqm-execution](https://github.com/projecttacoma/fqm-execution) calculation library.

 ## Installation